0%

 Praise for All the Parts You Haven’t Lost:

 “All the Parts You Haven’t Lost is a body of inheritance – where generations of women compound into one—compelling doesn’t cut it, no, within the fragmentary there is intent to gather and display what Hoffmeister already knows intuitively.
 She summons us to call upon the ancestors, to lay curled within the 80s era quilt of motherhood; and Hoffmeister knows–has already claimed deep wounds and words within stunning sentences to say: ‘This is our maternal tradition, our genetic curse.
 We’ll be buried in the bodies of our mothers when we die, no matter what we’ve set on fire.’
 Readers, remember to breathe.
-This is an absolute dream.” —Hillary Leftwich, author of Ghosts Are Just Strangers Who Know How to Knock and Aura
+This is an absolute dream.” —Hillary Leftwich, author of Ghosts Are Just Strangers Who Know How to Knock and Aura.

-“In a love letter to motherhood, daughtering, and the threads that connect all of our past and future selves, Erica turns up the boil slowly until we’re awash in heredity, generational curses, the tension between astrology and astronomy, and the overwhelming joy of making a body from a body.” —Leah Rogin, author of Burying Norma Jeane
+“In a love letter to motherhood, daughtering, and the threads that connect all of our past and future selves, Erica turns up the boil slowly until we’re awash in heredity, generational curses, the tension between astrology and astronomy, and the overwhelming joy of making a body from a body.” —Leah Rogin, author of Burying Norma Jeane.

 Lived in Bars from Stubborn Mule Press (2019)